Nimishaa6/IPL-2025-Data-Analytics-Dashboard/README.md

 # ⚙️ Project Process

 ## 1. Data Collection
-Collected IPL 2025 data from online cricket datasets and CSV files.
+Collected IPL datasets from online cricket databases and CSV files covering IPL seasons from 2008 to 2025.

 ## 2. Data Cleaning
 Performed data cleaning using: